Masusder/UEParser/README.md

 ## Notice

 This project is not associated with or endorsed by Behaviour Interactive.
+All used assets belong to their respective owners.

 ## Table of Contents
 - [Features](#features)